• Skip to primary navigation

 sautéing onion, chicken added to pan

-• While your crust is baking, use a large frying pan with high sides, on medium-high heat, and add the oil and onion.
+• While your crust is baking, heat a large frying pan with high sides, on medium-high heat, and add the oil and onion.
 Cook for 5 minutes until the onion becomes translucent and soft.

-• Reduce heat to medium and add in the cooked chicken.
+• Reduce to medium heat and add in the cooked chicken.

 potatoes and veggies in pan, adding seasoning